Is an RETR needed on Sheriff Sales?

 How do I complete the transfer return for a Sheriff's Deed?

-Include the proper name for Grantor (the debtor's/title holder's) name and his/her Social Security Number (SSN).
-If you cannot find the debtor's SSN and address after a reasonable search, you may enter all "9's" on the return.
-Since the Sheriff is acting as trustee/fiduciary for the debtor and does not have title to the property, the Sheriff is not the grantor and the exemption per state law (sec.
+The Grantor is the title holder's (debtor's) name and Social Security Number (SSN), Individual Tax Identification Number (ITIN) or Federal Identification Number (FEIN).
+If you cannot find the debtor's SSN/ITIN/FEIN after a reasonable search, select one of the reasons from the drop-down menu why the ID is not available Since the Sheriff is acting as trustee/fiduciary for the debtor and does not have title to the property, the Sheriff is not the grantor and the exemption per state law (sec.
 77.25(2), Wis.
-Stats.),
+Stats.), cannot be used.
+Place the Sheriff's name, address and phone number as the grantor's agent.
+Complete the remaining sections of the return the same way you complete other conveyances.

 Does a transfer return need to be filed when an IRS Certificate of Sale of Seized Property (Form 2435) is recorded?

 No. This document is used to place a lien on the property for 180 days as a redemption period for the person whose property was seized.
 If after the 180 days nothing was done to redeem the property, the IRS gives the buyer a District Quit Claim Deed and transfer return to record.
 This transaction is usually subject to transfer fee.
 The exemption for conveyance from a governmental agency under state law (sec.
 77.25(2), Wis.
 Stats.), does not apply since the government did not have title and is only acting as a fiduciary in passing the title from the person the property was seized from to a third-party buyer.
-This is similar to a sheriff's sale where the transfer fee is due.
+This is like a sheriff's sale where the transfer fee is due.

 How is the transfer fee calculated on a "short sale" when the amount owed on a mortgage exceeds the purchase price?

 The transfer fee is calculated on the amount paid (cash or equivalent) plus any liens, including any back taxes. (sec.
 77.21(3)(a), Wis.
-Stats.)
+Stats.).

 Example: $150,000 is remaining on the mortgage from an original sale of $165,000 ($15,000 down payment with no additional equity paid during the loan's life) and the new "short sale" is for $135,000.
 The fee is on $135,000 (sale price to the new owner).
 Any "short" the former owner owes to the bank is excluded when calculating the transfer fee.

 Yes.
 Congress enacted section 1211 of the Tax Reform Act of 1976, P.L.
-94-455, Title 42 U.S.C. § 405(c)(2)(C), which authorizes the use of an SSN/FEIN by a state, "in the administration of any tax, general public assistance, driver's license, or motor vehicle registration law within its jurisdiction."
+94-455, Title 42 U.S.C. § 405(c)(2)(C), which authorizes the use of an SSN/ITIN/FEIN by a state, "in the administration of any tax, general public assistance, driver's license, or motor vehicle registration law within its jurisdiction."

 If an individual buys property and does not have a Social Security Number, what does he or she report on the return?